It’s no secret that people are addicted to their smartphones.

 Text messaging also increased customer engagement.
 Since Ahumada started using Heymarket, his clients have been messaging him up to 50 times a week.
 Establishing a close, ongoing, professional relationship with clients is key to producing sales.

-If email isn’t getting results for you, give text messaging a try!
+If email isn’t getting results for you, give a text service for business a try!
 You’ll reach more customers, and you can impress them with a fast response.